mak8427/SRGAN/paper/paper.md

 ## Discriminator Architectures

 The discriminator can be selected to prioritize either global consistency or fine local realism.
-The different architectures and their purposes are outlined in Table~\ref{tab:disc} in~\ref{app:components}.
+The different discriminator variants are designed to capture different aspects of realism, from global structure to fine-grained texture.
 Three discriminator variants are implemented to complement the different generator types: a global `Discriminator`, a local `PatchGANDiscriminator`, and the deeper `ESRGANDiscriminator`.
 All are built from shared convolutional blocks with LeakyReLU activations and instance normalization.

 The standard discriminator follows the original SRGAN [@ledig2017photo] design and evaluates the realism of the entire super-resolved image and the actual HR image.
 It stacks a sequence of strided convolutional layers with progressively increasing feature channels, an adaptive average pooling layer to a fixed spatial size, and two fully connected layers producing a scalar real/fake score.
 This 'global' discriminator promotes coherent large-scale structure and overall photorealism.

 The `PatchGANDiscriminator` instead outputs a grid of patch-level predictions, classifying each overlapping region as real or fake.
 Built upon the CycleGAN/pix2pix [@cyclegan; @px2px] reference implementation, it uses a configurable number of convolutional layers and normalization schemes (batch, instance, or none).
 The resulting patch map acts as a spatial realism prior, emphasizing texture fidelity and fine detail.

-Finally, the `ESRGANDiscriminator` mirrors the deeper VGG-style stack from ESRGAN.
+The `ESRGANDiscriminator` mirrors the deeper VGG-style stack from ESRGAN.
 Its `base_channels` and fully connected `linear_size` can be tuned to match the generator capacity, offering an aggressive adversarial signal when paired with RRDB-based generators.

 Together, these architectures allow users to select the appropriate adversarial granularity: global consistency through SRGAN-style discrimination, local realism through PatchGAN, or sharper perceptual contrast via ESRGAN.

+Finally, all discriminator variants optionally support spectral normalization, a weight-normalisation technique that stabilises GAN training by constraining the Lipschitz constant of each layer.
+When enabled, the convolutional and linear layers in the discriminator are wrapped with a spectral-normalisation operator that estimates their dominant singular value, preventing overly sharp or oscillatory discriminator behaviour.
+This stabilisation mechanism follows the formulation of [@miyato].
+Spectral normalization is activated directly from the configuration file and is compatible with all discriminator types (Global, PatchGAN, ESRGAN-style).

 # Training Features

-Training stability is improved through several built-in mechanisms that address common issues of adversarial optimization (summarized in Table~\ref{tab:train}, ~\ref{app:components}).
+Training stability is improved through several built-in mechanisms that address the common pitfalls of adversarial optimization.
 These are configured in the `Training` section of the YAML `config` file.

 ## General Training Optimizations
 Several additional methods contribute to stable adversarial optimization.
 Label smoothing replaces hard discriminator targets (1 for real, 0 for fake) with softened values such as 0.9 and 0.1, preventing overconfidence and promoting smoother gradients.
 A short generator warmup phase allows $G$ to learn basic low-frequency structure before adversarial feedback is introduced, often combined with a linear or cosine learning-rate ramp to avoid abrupt updates.
 The discriminator holdback delays $D$ updates for the first few epochs so that $G$ can stabilise; when enabled, $D$ also follows a short warmup schedule to balance learning rates.
 Finally, both optimisers employ adaptive scheduling via `ReduceLROnPlateau`, lowering the learning rate when progress stagnates.
 These implementations mitigate divergence and improve convergence stability in adversarial training.
 All of these techniques can be configured from the `config` file as the unified entry-point.

+## Wasserstein GAN
+When the adversarial mode is set to Wasserstein GAN (WGAN), the discriminator is reinterpreted as a critic, producing unbounded real-valued scores rather than probabilities.
+In this formulation, the losses become:

+$$
+\mathcal{L}_D = \mathbb{E}[D(\hat{y})] - \mathbb{E}[D(y)]
+\qquad\text{and}\qquad
+\mathcal{L}_G = -\,\mathbb{E}[D(\hat{y})].
+$$

+This removes the need for a sigmoid activation and mitigates the vanishing-gradient issues typical of Jensen–Shannon GANs, following the Wasserstein GAN formulation of Arjovsky et al. (2017) [@arjovsky2017wasserstein].
+Instead of weight clipping, OpenSR-SRGAN can be configured to use the R1 gradient penalty, which regularises the critic by penalising the squared gradient of the real-data scores [@mescheder2018r1]:

+$$
+\mathcal{L}_{\text{R1}} = \frac{\gamma}{2}\,\mathbb{E}\big[\lVert \nabla_y D(y) \rVert^2\big].
+$$

+This promotes smooth critic behaviour near the real data manifold, substantially improving stability in multispectral settings.
+The WGAN+R1 setup integrates seamlessly with the existing training features—generator warmup, label smoothing, EMA, and LR ramping—while offering a more robust adversarial objective.

 ## Exponential Moving Average (EMA) Stabilisation